jovibor/HexCtrl/README.md

 {
 	NMHDR			hdr;			//Standard Windows header.
 For hdr.code values see HEXCTRL_MSG_* messages.
 	ULONGLONG		ullByteIndex;	//Index of the start byte to get/send.
-	ULONGLONG		ullSize;		//Index of the last byte to get/send. unsigned char	chByte;			//Value of the byte to get/send.
+	ULONGLONG		ullSize;		//Size of the bytes to send. unsigned char	chByte;			//Value of the byte to get/send.
 };
 using PHEXNOTIFYSTRUCT = HEXNOTIFYSTRUCT * ;